rfl-urbaniak/teaching/menu/criminology.md

 ## Introduction to Bayesian data analysis for criminology

+### First lecture

+You can download the first lecture presentation here: <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/lectures/crim23l1.pdf">Lecture 1</a>

 ### First things first

 Before we meet, please familiarize yourself with the initial setup/learning instructions, available at: